-Some people have described the Indian / Sri Lankan Star tortoise (Geochelone elegans) as having the personality of a rock.
+Some people have described the Indian / Sri Lankan star tortoise (Geochelone elegans) as having the personality of a rock.
 Pretty rocks, they say.
 Auch!
 Of course, I don't agree with that. :O)

-Indian Star tortoises may not be the most outgoing and fearless tortoises, but generally they are charming, sweet and peaceful.
+Indian star tortoises may not be the most outgoing and fearless tortoises, but generally they are charming, sweet and peaceful.
 Usually, they can be kept in small, mixed gender groups.
 They do not pick up severe fights with each other or engage in overly aggressive mating rituals.
 Each tortoise is an individual though.
 Some are more belligerent than others.
-Yes, even Stars can bully each other!
+Yes, even stars can bully each other!

-On average, Burmese Star tortoises (Geochelone platynota) seem to be less timid and more active than Indian Star tortoises.
-Many Burmese Star keepers find them to be very "outgoing."
-Burmese Stars are quite personable and delightful to keep.
+On average, Burmese star tortoises (Geochelone platynota) seem to be less timid and more active than Indian star tortoises.
+Many Burmese star keepers find them to be very "outgoing."
+Burmese stars are quite personable and delightful to keep.

-My Burmese and Sri Lankan Star tortoises' behavior and habits seem to be very similar, and they all like or dislike the same foods.
-All my Stars have adjusted to my routine handling of them, for example, bathing and moving them between indoor and outdoor pens.
+My Burmese and Sri Lankan star tortoises' behavior and habits seem to be very similar, and they all like or dislike the same foods.
+All my stars have adjusted to my routine handling of them, for example, bathing and moving them between indoor and outdoor pens.

 b.)
 When alarmed

-When my Burmese and Sri Lankan Star tortoises get alarmed about something in their surroundings, they will pull in their heads and freeze, or just freeze, until they are sure the danger has passed.
+When my Burmese and Sri Lankan star tortoises get alarmed about something in their surroundings, they will pull in their heads and freeze, or just freeze, until they are sure the danger has passed.
 My Sri Lankans are very quick to pull in their heads and limbs, and stay that way for quite a while.
 My Burmese often just freeze without hiding their heads when they detect a possible danger, usually a moving person, nearby.

 c.)
 Daily routine

-My Burmese and Sri Lankan tortoises are busy wandering and eating mornings and afternoons, and the rest of the day they are often hiding or sleeping.
-When the Stars are not eating or basking, they all like to tuck away under plants or in other hiding places.
+My Burmese and Sri Lankan star tortoises are busy wandering and eating mornings and afternoons, and the rest of the day they are often hiding or sleeping.
+When the stars are not eating or basking, they all like to tuck away under plants or in other hiding places.
 My grown up "Burma boys" are the exception.
 They are the most active ones of the bunch and can patrol their yard all day long weather permitting. :O)

 e.)
-No diggers
+No digging

-During the spring, summer, and fall my Star tortoises spend their days in outside enclosures.
-Outdoors, all my Stars have their favorite hiding places.
+During the spring, summer, and fall my star tortoises spend their days in outside enclosures.
+Outdoors, all my stars have their favorite hiding places.
 They do not dig into the dirt like my Greeks do.
 They may scrape the surface of the soil a bit when hiding under a bush, but that's all.

 f.)
-No self soakers
+No big self soakers

 g.)
 Activity level

-Among my baby and young Burmese and Sri Lankan Stars, it's not always easy to say if one species is more "outgoing" than the other.
-Most often, it seems that my Burmese Stars are more active, but sometimes it looks like my Sri Lankans are.
+Among my baby and young Burmese and Sri Lankan stars, it's not always easy to say if one species is more "outgoing" than the other.
+Most often, it seems that my Burmese stars are more active, but sometimes it looks like my Sri Lankans are.

 On the other hand, my Sri Lankan adults are very low key.
 They just rest in hiding or go about their day very leisurely.
 Not a lot of action.
 No hurries.

 h.)
-Shy or brave
+Shy or brave?

-I do notice personality differences among individual Star tortoises.
+I do notice personality differences among individual star tortoises.
 Some are just braver and livelier than others, regardless of their species (Burmese or Sri).
 In general, males are more active than females.

-My "shyest" Star tortoise is a Sri Lankan, and she's very, very timid.
+My "shyest" star tortoise is a Sri Lankan, and she's very, very timid.
 She will retreat into her shell at the smallest commotion around her.
 When she realizes it's me holding her, she will push her head out a bit to see what's going on.